Testing Spreading Behavior in Networks with Arbitrary Topologies: Lower Bounds for the Case T = 2

 Furthermore, $\mathcal{M}$ can be made into a $\Delta$-regular (simple) graph $G$ by redistributing edges. \end{lemma}

 The proof is by a probabilistic argument that is reminiscent of the standard argument showing the existence of bipartite expanders (as in, e.g., \cite{hoory06_expander_bams} or also \cite{vadhan12_pseudorandomness_book}).
-Nevertheless in the standard setting typically we only view $\Delta$ as a constant (or as a parameter to be minimized), whereas here we are interested in $\Delta$ as an arbitrary parameter that scales along with $n$.
-Accounting for this requires a few additional considerations.
+In the standard setting, however, it is typical to view $\Delta$ as a constant (or as a parameter to be minimized), whereas here we are interested in $\Delta$ as an arbitrary parameter that scales along with $n$.
+Accounting for this requires some additional considerations.

 \begin{proof} Let us first fix some set $S = \{ s_1,\dots,s_{\abs{S}} \}$ of left-vertices with $\abs{S} \le \gamma n$ and consider the probability with which the property is satisfied conditioned on the choice of $E$.
 Let